Issue with Huawei Phones produced May 2019 and onwards

 I've selected a phone, now what do I do?

 After you have narrowed down our list of recommended phones to the models that best fit your project, we highly recommend that you procure a test phone.
 You can then use that test phone to test out your application to make sure that it performs well on the phone model you have chosen.

 Here are a few things to consider when testing your application on the phone:

 - Does the desired language work in CommCare?

 - Examine the screen size/resolution.
-Do images show up well on the phone?
+Do images and text show up clearly on the phone?

 - Does the phone have quality audio when played in CommCare?

 - When the audio is played at full volume, will this be audible for an audience with auto rickshaws and trucks from Punjab honking by?